-The Group's auditor, Pitcher Partners have only provided audit services during the financial year.
-In previous years, where non-audit services are provided by the Group's auditor (Ernst & Young), the Directors were satisfied that the provision of the non-audit service was compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
-The nature and scope of each type of non-audit service provided did not compromise the general principles relating to Auditor independence in accordance with APES 110: Code of Ethics for Professional Accountants (including Independence Standards) set by the Accounting Professional and Ethical Standards Board.
-Details of the amounts paid to the auditor of the Group, Pitcher Partners are set out in note 6.6.
+The Group's auditor, Pitcher Partners have only provided audit services during the current and prior financial year.
+The company has in place processes to ensure that the nature and scope of each type of any non-audit service provided does not compromise the general principles relating to Auditor independence in accordance with APES 110: Code of Ethics for Professional Accountants (including Independence Standards) set by the Accounting Professional and Ethical Standards Board.
+Details of the amounts paid to the auditor of the Group, Pitcher Partners, are set out in note 6.6.